Monday, January 16, 2023

 Take advantage of any included amenities, such as free breakfast or use of the hostel's common areas.

-Bring a book, tablet, or any other form of entertainment for passing the time.
+Bring a book, tablet, or any other form of entertainment to pass the time.
 Make friends with your roommates and other guests, as they can be great travel partners or provide valuable information about your destination.

 How Do I Prepare Myself for Hostel Life?